shami-am/T5-EDA-Project/README.md

 ## EDA Project Proposal

 ## Background
-#### An advertising company that owns many advertising screens which are spread around New York City subway stations.
+#### "BrandWave" is an advertising company that owns many advertising screens and billboards which are spread around New York City.

 ## Questions/Needs
-#### The company wants to find the five subway stations around Manhattan Island with the highest foot traffic in order to place advertisement screens in said stations.
+#### The company wants to find the top five subway stations around Manhattan Island with the highest foot traffic in order to place advertisement screens in said stations.

 ## Data
 #### MTA turnstiles dataset for the year of 2021 up to October 10th.